Anatomy of a NEAT Pantry

 Turntables

-These bad boys are perfect for awkward corners to store categorized jars like spreads, sauces, oils and vinegars.
-They look nice next to risers and canisters for a "lighter" visual, at eye level.
+Turntables are perfect for awkward corners to store categorized jars like spreads, sauces, oils and vinegars.
+These bad boys look nice next to risers and canisters for a "lighter" visual, at eye level.
 We also love the way they keep items from being lost in the back and easy to access.

 Risers